 Large Pot – big enough to hold all of those mason jars

 Brown Rice Flour – found at the local grocery store

 Vermiculite – a mineral bought at garden supply stores

 Distilled Water – bottled and from contamination and chlorine

 Perlite – a treated mineral found at garden centers

 Timeline and Instructions for Growing Magic Mushrooms

-And finally, the answer to the question you asked to begin with “How Long Does It Take To Grow Magic Mushrooms”?
-The time it takes to grow psilocybin mushrooms with the PF Tek is around 4 – 6 weeks.
+And finally, the answer to the question you asked to begin with, “How Long Does It Take To Grow Magic Mushrooms”?
+The time it takes to grow psilocybin mushrooms with the PF Tek is around 4 – 6 weeks, assuming you use healthy psilocybe cubensis mushroom spores in an optimal environment.
 As mentioned, different species and environments can affect this, but the breakdown is roughly: